aoloe/scribus-manual-linux/NOTES.md

 - update your software list: `sudo apt-get update`
 - Now install scribus 1.5.3: `sudo apt-get install scribus-ng`
 - search for scribus in the menu & enjoy.

+## Where are the preference files?

+On Linux, the preferences are in

+`~/.config/scribus`